SmartMeshFoundation/Spectrum/README.md

 # SMChain
-SmartMesh Public Chain use new consensus for SmartMesh ecosystem devices.
+SmartMesh Public Chain use new consensus and new block reward for SmartMesh ecosystem devices.